Rayquaza01/JoinPython/README.md

 ### The Config File

 If you run setup, a config file is created at `~/JoinPython.json` with your device and contact data.
 This allows you to omit certain arguments (`--apikey`, `--deviceId`, etc.) when running the program.
 If you have a file named `JoinPython.json` in your current directory, it will be used instead of the one in your home folder.
+You can choose to use a different config file with the `--config` option.

 Sample config file: